TechGrounds-Cloud8/cloud8-Tjomba1996/02_Linux_1/LNX-05.md

 - ls -lah = Use this command to view the permissions for all files in a directory
 - chmod = (change mode)Use this command to change permissions
 ![Cheatsheet](https://github.com/TechGrounds-Cloud8/cloud8-Tjomba1996/blob/main/00_includes/SS_PermissionsCheatSheet.png "Cheatsheet for **chmod** command")
+- chown "user" = (change owner)Use this command to change owner
+- chown :"group" = Use this command to change group

 ## Key terminology
 - Permissions: